Planet-NULLCAST/curriculum/courses/javascript/foreach-map-filter.md

 ### .filter( )

-`Filter` takes a callback function as an argument, checks a certain condition on every element in an array to see if it meets the criteria and returns an entirely **New Array** populated with the results.
+`filter` takes a callback function as an argument, checks a certain condition on every element in an array to see if it meets the criteria and returns an entirely **New Array** populated with the results.

 *Example : Return values that are greater than 2 in a new array*